microsoft/PowerToys/installer/README.md

 4. Run `.\msix_reinstall.ps1` from the devenv powershell

 #### What msix_reinstall.ps1 does
-`msix_reinstall.ps1` removes the current PowerToys installation, restarts explorer.exe (to update PowerRename shell extension), builds `PowerToys-x64.msix` package, signs it with a PowerToys_TemporaryKey.pfx, and finally installs it.
+`msix_reinstall.ps1` removes the current PowerToys installation, restarts explorer.exe (to update PowerRename and ImageResizer shell extension), builds `PowerToys-x64.msix` package, signs it with a PowerToys_TemporaryKey.pfx, and finally installs it.

 #### Removing all .msi/.msix PowerToys installations
 ```ps